sunyi1/Detect-different-images/readMe.txt

-we need to download opencv for this program first After we download opencv package, we can import cv2 in python
+we need to download opencv for this program first After we download opencv package, we can import cv2 in python,

-opencv and data in the document
+Before running the program, make sure import cv2 works and data in correct path

 we install opencv by using these three comment lines in order to install and set environment